Revisiting $f(R,T)$ cosmologies: Conclusions

+The analysis discussed above only concerns the late time cosmological where usually one neglects the contribution from radiation.
+Indeed, we have chosen to exclude it from the background dynamics since the radiation-dominated epoch lasted only approximately $50,000$ years.
+The radiation fluid has minimal impact on the overall age of the universe and on the late time cosmological observables.
+However, a full model should include the radiation component.
+We discuss again below the implications of the latter scenario for $f(R,T)$ gravity.

+Before our final conclusion, let us comment on the non-minimally coupled case.
 The constraining relation (\ref{Omega0}) does not exist in the non-minimally models using the metric formalism since $H^2$ depends on the derivative $\dot{H}$.
 This is also the situation in $f(R)$ theories.
 However, in the metric-affine approach the modified Friedmann equations lead to the constraining relation (\ref{Omega0coupled}).
 The background dynamical evolution of the non-minimally coupled case, on the other hand, are non viable since all modified gravity parameter values allowed by the gas fraction bounds are consistent with Einstein-de Sitter cosmologies for all redshifts i.e., the universe does not transits to an accelerated phase as supported by current cosmological observables.

-The main conclusion of this work however is encoded in section \ref{section5} where we have incorporate the radiation component in our analysis of the background dynamics in $f(R,T)$ theories.
+Now, let us focus on the role played by the inclusion of the radiation component.
+The main conclusion of this work is encoded in section \ref{section5} where we have incorporate the radiation component in our analysis of the background dynamics in $f(R,T)$ theories.
 We have shown that, by interpreting the total energy density $\rho$ as the sum of matter and radiation energies, necessarily, the background dynamics turns into a interacting cosmological model between matter and radiation.
 Hence, the energy density of the radiation component does not scales according to the standard law $a^{-4}$.
 Minimal contributions from the trace dependent part $f_2(T)$ lead to inconsistent cosmological scenarios as shown and discussed in the panels of Fig. \ref{fig3}.

 Finally, putting together the findings of this work with the recently published results on the behavior of $f(R,T)$ theories in the solar system \cite{Bertini:2023pmp}, we conclude that $f(R,T)$ theories should be ruled out.